PoorLazyCoder/Wordle-Solver/README.md

     var yellow2 = listOf("", "l", "", "", "")
     var yellow3 = listOf("", "", "", "", "")

-    var grey = "unioy"   //  it is not in the answer at all
+    var grey = "unioyl"   //  it is not in the answer at all
 ```
 Run it, You will get result 'banal'